phpseclib/phpseclib.github.io/versioned_docs/version-4.0/publickeys/ec.md

 While `withHash` accepts strings, `getHash` returns a Hash object (that can be cast to a string via [__toString](https://www.php.net/manual/en/language.oop5.magic.php#object.tostring)).

 `withContext` is only usable with Ed25519 and Ed448. `withHash` does not work for Curve25519, Curve448, Ed25519 or Ed448.

+Calling `sign()` on a Curve25519 or Curve448 key will throw a `BadMethodCallException`; these Montgomery curves are for key agreement (ECDH) only.
+For signing on those security levels use Ed25519 or Ed448 instead.